 Learn more about how to make reading fun here.

 Recommended bedtime stories

 All of the children's books below can be found in the Reading Eggs library.
-Sign up for your free trial here and enjoy instant access to over 2500 children's books that will make bedtime reading fun for years to come.
+Sign up for your free trial here and enjoy instant access to over 3000 kids' bedtime stories, making bedtime reading fun for years to come.